No loss in blast near PTI MPA’s house

 -

-No loss in blast near PTI MPA’s houseFebruary 03, 2017Print : Peshawar
+No loss in blast near PTI MPA’s houseFebruary 03, 2017Print : National

 Lawmaker says extortionists behind attack